 1. Delegation Limits

-• Power Apps retrieves only a limited number of files (default: 500, max: 2,000).
+• However, the Name (file name) and Folder path columns are NOT delegable, meaning Power Apps retrieves only a limited number of records (default: 500, max: 2,000).

 2. Filtering & Sorting